Frequently Asked Questions about our 4G / LTE Membership Benefit

-Q: What are the specifications on the Franklin R850 Mobile Hotspot that Calyx provides to its members who elect to receive the 4G / LTE membership benefit ?
+Q: What are the specifications on the Mobile Hotspots that Calyx provides to its members who elect to receive the 4G / LTE membership benefit ?

-Q: I just received a Franklin R850 mobile device as part of my Calyx membership.
+Q: I just received a mobile hotspot as part of my Calyx membership.
 How do I use it ?

 Q: Is there a SIM I can remove and put in another device?